mavrw/farm-rest-rpg/README.md

 ### Backend

 The backend API will be written in Go using the [Gin] framework for routing and middleware.
-SQL queries and type-safe data access will be handled via sqlc, which generates Go code from raw SQL queries.
+SQL queries and type-safe data access will be handled via `sqlc`, which generates Go code from raw SQL queries.
 The API will expose RESTful endpoints for interacting with the game logic and persistent data.

 ### Database